|

 a talk will be available to accompany every exhibition.

 A good bar, with regular photographic exhibitions mounted.
+Open

-stop opposite (to Didsbury, Rusholme, University, Northenden
+(to Didsbury, Rusholme, University, Northenden and most destinations

-and most destinations southwards) from Piccadilly Bus Station.
+southwards) from Piccadilly Bus Station.

 University